 Factor Comments Restricted access location Install this appliance in a physically secure, limited access location only, such as a service closet or data center.
-Clean environment Situate it in a clean, well-ventilated, dust-free area.
-Ambient operating temperature If installed in a closed or multi-unit rack assembly, the ambient operating temperature of the rack environment might be greater than the ambient temperature of the room.
+Clean environment It should be situated in a clean, well-ventilated, dust-free area.
+Ambient operating temperature If installed in a closed or multi-unit rack assembly, the ambient operating temperature of the rack environment may be greater than the ambient temperature of the room.
 Install the equipment in an environment compatible with the maximum rated ambient temperature (TMRA) for the appliance.
-Sufficient airflow Mount the equipment into a rack so that the amount of airflow that is needed for safe operation is not compromised.
+Sufficient airflow Equipment should be mounted into a rack so that the amount of airflow required for safe operation is not compromised.
 Leave enough clearance in front of the rack to open the front door completely (36 inches).
 Leave about 36 inches of clearance behind the rack for sufficient airflow and ease in servicing.
-Mechanical loading Mount the equipment into a rack so that a hazardous condition does not arise due to uneven mechanical loading.
+Mechanical loading Equipment should be mounted into a rack so that a hazardous condition does not arise due to uneven mechanical loading.
 Install heavier items into the bottom of the equipment rack to keep the rack stable.
 Mount equipment in a rack evenly to prevent a later hazard.
-Circuit overloading Give consideration to the connection of the equipment to the power supply circuitry and the effect that any possible overloading of circuits might have on overcurrent protection and power supply wiring.
+Circuit overloading Consideration should be given to the connection of the equipment to the power supply circuitry and the effect that any possible overloading of circuits might have on overcurrent protection and power supply wiring.
 Appropriate consideration of equipment nameplate ratings should be used when addressing this concern.
 Note: The maximum current draw is printed on a label on the appliance power supplies.
-The system might draw more than 15 Amps at startup (inrush current).
-Reliable ground A reliable ground must be maintained always.
-The rack itself must be grounded.
-Give particular attention to the power supply connections other than the direct connections to the branch circuit, such as the use of power strips.
-Power supply Use a regulating uninterruptible power supply (UPS) to protect the appliance from power surges and voltage spikes, and to keep your system operating in a power failure.
+The system may draw more than 15 Amps at startup (inrush current).
+Reliable ground A reliable ground must be maintained at all times.
+To ensure grounding, the rack itself should be grounded.
+Particular attention should be given to power supply connections other than the direct connections to the branch circuit, such as the use of power strips.

-Table 3.
-Appliance location considerations (continued)
+Table 6.
+Appliance location considerations

-Factor Comments Heat, electricity, and EMI Avoid areas where heat, electrical noise, and electromagnetic fields are generated.
+Factor Comments Power supply Use a regulating uninterruptible power supply (UPS) to protect the appliance from power surges and voltage spikes, and to keep your system operating in case of a power failure.
+Heat, electricity, and EMI Avoid areas where heat, electrical noise, and electromagnetic fields are generated.